Our Services

 Published on: 5/6/2026

-Review your at-home sleep study results with your doctor by focusing on core metrics like the apnea-hypopnea index, oxygen desaturation index and lowest oxygen saturation to assess sleep apnea severity and guide tailored treatment recommendations.
-Proper device setup, patient factors and expert interpretation are essential to ensure accurate data and informed next steps.
+When reviewing at-home sleep study results with your doctor, focus on three core metrics: the apnea-hypopnea index (AHI), oxygen desaturation index (ODI), and lowest oxygen saturation.
+These numbers help assess sleep apnea severity and guide personalized treatment.
+Accurate results depend on proper device setup, patient-specific factors, and expert interpretation.

 At-home sleep studies (also called portable monitoring or home sleep apnea tests) measure key indicators of breathing and oxygen levels while you sleep, without the need for a lab visit.
 Common devices record: